 The new Tintagel Castle bridge

-There used to be quite a steep hill to access the castle entrance which you had the option of paying for a Land Rover to take you there.
+There used to be quite a steep hill to access the castle entrance where you had the option of paying for a Land Rover to take you there.

-Now English Heritage have built a swanky new footbridge that runs straight over from the mainland to the island so that you can avoid that walk.
+Now English Heritage has built a swanky new footbridge that runs straight over from the mainland to the island so that you can avoid that walk.

 This has connected the two halves of Tintagel Castle for the first time in 500 years!
 Click here to learn more about it.